deephaven/deploy/README.md

-#  Running Deephaven the application in GCP on VM
+#  Running Deephaven application in GCP on VM

 This document is about the instructions which will give information on how to run Deephaven application using GCP VM.